diegomarquez/game-builder/README.md

 - Annoying tasks
     - sound-player.js
         - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time.
 The prototype basically crawls when it plays sound.
-    - Rename delegate.js to broadcaster.js
+    - Rename delegate.js to broadcaster.js (think about a proper name)
-    - Test garbage collection
-        - Test delegate.js destroy method properly
     - Links to explanations of known errors, like requireJS
+        - Normalize Error format.
+Maybe a little module to do so, it should recieve an object type and a message and with that build an error message
         - Single page in the website
     - Premade renderer to draw rectangles, circles lines and triangles.